About the Artist

-Funds received from his 2011 GAP will be used to offset costs associated with Chad’s upcoming performances of Riding in Cars with Black People & Other Dangerous Acts: Memoirs of a Post Honorary White Childhood.
+Chad received 2011 GAP Award funding to offset costs associated with his performances of Riding in Cars with Black People & Other Dangerous Acts: Memoirs of a Post Honorary White Childhood.
 This show seeks to explore the dangers, complexities and occasional hilarities associated with navigating black adult maleness in America, when your only compass is eighteen years of honorary white citizenship and suburban privilege.
-The GAP will help cover promotion/marketing costs as well offset the costs of retaining a multi-media artist and videographer for this upcoming series of performances.
+The GAP Award will help cover promotion/marketing costs as well offset the costs of retaining a multimedia artist and videographer for this upcoming series of performances.

-Chad received a 2008 GAP to help promote, create and document a 90-minute multi-media show entitled Sitting in Circles with Rich White Girls: Memoirs of a Bulimic Black Boy.
-Goller-Sojourner will explore the process and pattern of identity construction, “in this case how growing up fat, dark-skinned, gay, and adopted by white folks affected and shaped [his] maturation.”
+Chad received 2008 GAP Award funding to help promote, create, and document a 90-minute multimedia show entitled Sitting in Circles with Rich White Girls: Memoirs of a Bulimic Black Boy.
 This show made its debut June 20, 2008 at the Rainier Valley Cultural Center in Seattle with a run of six shows.